100% Certified Authentic

 The Rolex Yachtmaster 2 was launched in 2007.
 (Credit: Monochrome.com)

 The Rolex Yachtmaster 2 is not one of those designs.
-The Yacht-Master II is a huge, extrovert of a watch that’s outrageous in concept and screaming for attention.
+The Rolex Yacht-Master II is a huge, extrovert of a watch that’s outrageous in concept and screaming for attention.

 It’s a massive departure for Rolex, the brand that, perhaps more than any other, exemplifies that discreetness for which the Swiss are so famous.
-The Yacht-Master II collection has a polarized opinion since its launch in 2007.
-There have been subtle upgrades that marked its 10th birthday celebration, which have done nothing to quell the debate.
+The Yacht-Master II collection has had a polarized opinion since its launch in 2007.
+There have been subtle upgrades that marked its 10th birthday celebration, which has done nothing to quell the debate.

 Let’s take a look at one of Rolex’s most controversial, technically impressive, and incredibly specific offerings.